Patel-Raj/git-restore/README.md

-CLI tool to restore entire Git repository from a commit hash, branch or tag.
+CLI tool to recreate and entire Git repository from a deleted commit hash, branch or tag.

 To use the `git-restore` binary, do: